Slab Foundation Repair: Understanding Your Repair Options

 For more serious foundation issues, helical piers provide strong support.
 These screw-like piles are turned directly into the soil to support weak areas.
 Made of steel, they are very strong but can be installed without disrupting large areas like traditional poured piers.
 Helical piers allow you to lift a slab and keep it level long term.
 They work well where tree roots or soil issues are the problem.

-weighing pros and cons of slab foundation repair methods
+A table showing the pros and cons of slab foundation repair methods.

 Weighing Pros and Con of Slab Foundation Repair Methods